Links To Topaz Information Topics:

 These color causing 'color centers' can occur and be reversed by natural irradiation and heating processes, resulting in the variety of colors exhibited by natural color topazes, or they can be manipulated by artificial means.
 More than 99.9% of all blue topaz gemstones on the market today have undergone an irradiation treatment to produce their blue color.

-Sky blue topaz gems are made from natural colorless topaz by passing electrons through the topaz (just like the electrons passing through the wiring of your home - known as electricity).
-The resulting sky blue color in the topaz is permanent throughout the gem and will never fade unless exposed to very high heat.
+Sky blue topaz gemstones are made from natural colorless topaz by passing electrons through the topaz (just like the electrons passing through the wiring of your home - known as electricity).
+The resulting sky blue color in the topaz is permanent throughout the blue topaz gemstone and will never fade unless exposed to very high heat.
 In genuine sky blue topaz, there is no dangerous residual radiation in the topaz like there is with nuclear reactor irradiation - we have no nuclear reactor irradiated topaz, only sky blue topaz gems.

 Some color centers in topaz are stable until heated hundreds of degrees while others are very unstable, fading within a few days merely by exposure to sunlight.
 The natural color of the yellow to 'sherry'-colored to brown topaz crystals from the Thomas Range in Utah, USA often exhibit this 'fast fading' phenomenon.
 Yellow to 'sherry'-colored to brown topaz crystals from some other locations do not fade when exposed to sunlight, indicating a light stable color center.

 Much colorless topaz becomes a brownish-green color when irradiated.
 Subsequent exposure to light or heat will usually cause the brown portion of the color to fade leaving a blue color that is stable to light.
 Additional heating will cause this blue color to fade and the topaz will become colorless once again.